vijayrajpanchall/matic-docs/docs/supernets/design/blockchain.md

   - epoch
 ---

+This document provides an overview on the core blockchain design of Supernets.

+---

 Supernets are built on a common blockchain design that effectively manages and maintains the blockchain data structure, consisting of a sequential chain of blocks containing transactions and other metadata.

 The core blockchain implementation offers various functionalities, such as: